Adirraphael/sprout_social_data/README.md

 Data is available from **January 1, 2026** onwards — this is when APTIM Corp. connected their social profiles to Sprout Social.

-> **Note:** The Sprout API has a maximum date range of **1 year per request**.
-The current script pulls data from January 2026 to today.
-If historical data beyond 1 year is needed in the future, additional API calls can be added to cover earlier date ranges upon request.

 ## BigQuery Tables

 | Table | Description | Refresh Method |